-Junior ISAs are tax-free savings accounts that six million under-18s can save or invest up to £3,720 in per tax year.
+Junior ISAs are tax-free savings accounts that six million under-18s can save or invest up to £4,000 in this tax year.
 They then remain tax-free until their 18th birthday, and often beyond.
 The idea is to let them build up a nest egg to help in adult life.

 This is a fully-updated guide to the best buy children's ISAs plus a detailed Q&A including "are junior ISAs worth it?" and how to choose between saving and investing.